Murray Cow: A Brief Description

 Life & reproduction

-Milk Yield
+Milk yield

-Murray cows produce more than 18 liters of milk per day.
+Murray cows produce more than 18 liters per day.
 The All India Milk Yield Competition held by the Government of India recorded a maximum milk yield of 31.5 kg per day from a graded Murrah buffalo.
 At the 2016 National Livestock Competition in Punjab, the highest milk yield recorded for a Murrah buffalo was almost 27kg.

-Beef Production
+Beef production

 Price point